Where Do I Start if I am interested in buying or selling an existing franchise?

 3. Understand Financing Options

 Buyers of a franchise are required to take a risk, similar to the one you made when deciding to enter the franchise.
 Making sure a buyer feels comfortable about his or her investment is a top priority.
 Assuring this comfort needs to be supported by proper and complete documentation, and a source for financing.
 This will also help to ensure the sale of the business will be conducted on your terms.
+For more information regarding buying or selling an existing franchise, check out our blog, or schedule a consultation with one of our experienced attorneys.

 REQUEST A CONSULTATION